1.Which are the procedures to organize an international event?

 Since only National Federations may act in the capacity of organizer and may obtain official sanction from the IFBB, the contract will therefore only be agreed upon if the organizer has approval of the IFBB affiliated National Federation.

-How an athlete must be invited to participate at international level?
+2. How an athlete must be invited to participate in international level?

 An athlete cannot directly be invited to participate by the organizer of an international IFBB sanctioned event.
-All participating athletes have to be submitted by their IFBB affiliated National Federation to the organizer.
+All participating athletes have to be submitted by their IFBB affiliated National Federation to the organizer by sending the Final Entry Form with their names.

-If an athlete moves to another country to live and work, they can ask permission to compete for the country they reside in, but with permission of the IFBB affiliated NF in the country of birth.
+If an athlete moves to another country to live and work, he/she can ask for permission to compete for the country he/she resides in, but with permission of the IFBB affiliated NF in his/her native country, if was/is a member of this NF.

-Can an athlete compete after being competing with a non-approved group or at a non-approved event?
+4. Can an athlete compete in the IFBB after being competing with a non-approved group or at a non-approved event?
 What are the consequences?

 Any athlete who competes in International Events not approved and/or sanctioned by the IFBB, shall be subject to: a fine and/or (a) non adverse doping test to be performed in accordance to the IFBB Anti-Doping Rules; (b) payment, by the athlete, of a reinstatement fee in an amount to be established annually by the Executive Council and (c) payment by the athlete of the doping test costs as conditions precedent for said athlete to be allowed to compete in any future international event approved and/or sanctioned by the IFBB.